 As described in Section 9, "NOTES ON DATA DERIVATION METHOD" of this document, the "Min" and "Max" data for the I-V tables and their corresponding voltage reference keywords, [Ramp] and V-T tables represent the slow and fast behavior of the device, respectively.
 Following the conservative approach, the "Max" value of C_comp represents the slow, and the "Min" value of C_comp represents the fast behavior of the device.

-For AMI parameters defined as Format Corner, the EDA tool will pick one of the three supplied values (<typ value>, <slow value>, <fast value>) in the parameter definition file for any given model instance.
+For AMI parameters defined as Format Corner, the EDA tool will pick one of the three supplied values (<typ value>, <slow value>, <fast value>) in the AMI parameter definition file for any given model instance.
 This selection is governed by the same internal corner variable in the EDA tool that controls the selection of the "Typ", "Min", "Max" model data. <typ value> corresponds to "Typ", <slow value> corresponds to "Min" (slow or weak performance) and <fast value> corresponds to "Max" (fast or strong performance).
 For AMI parameters, <slow value> does not have to be less than <fast value>.